gisxregime/trblTours_second/README.md

-# TribalTours
+# TrblTours

-TribalTours is a Laravel 13 application for local tour discovery and guide management.
+TrblTours is a Laravel 13 application for local tour discovery and guide management.

 ## Initial Development